CQCL/pytket-docs/CONTRIBUTING.md

 changes on the `main` branch, and open a PR from your fork.
 If it passes the checks and is accepted after review, it will be merged in.
-If there are any changes to the manual part of the repo the manual needs to be rebuild locally.
+If there are any changes to the manual part of the repo the manual needs to be rebuilt locally.

 ## pre-commit